Why Concord

 Does Concord have BART?

-Yes, two stations: Concord (downtown, walkable to several neighbourhoods) and North Concord/Martinez (north end of the city).
+Yes, two stations: Concord (downtown, walkable to several neighborhoods) and North Concord/Martinez (north end of the city).
 Concord BART to Embarcadero/Montgomery in SF runs 40-50 minutes off-peak with one transfer or direct on the Yellow Line.

 Does Lily Garipova speak Russian for Concord transactions?